andreagagna/cinema-monitor/docs/architecture.md

 # Architecture & Flow

-This project is evolving from a screenshot-based scraper into a reusable library that works directly with Cinema City’s HTML/SVG data.
-The goal is to keep each concern isolated so that future contributors (human or AI) can swap parts without touching the rest.
+Cinema Monitor is a reusable Python library that fetches Cinema City’s HTML/SVG data, models it as domain objects, scores seat quality, and dispatches alerts.
+Each concern (config, discovery, fetching, parsing, selection, scheduling, notifying) stays isolated so future contributors can swap parts without touching the rest.

 ## High-Level Flow